JoeyStanley/real/cv.md

 ### Invited Presentations

+"Prepping for the future with a degree in linguistics."
+The Linguistics Club at the University of Georgia.
+Athens, GA (delivered remotely).
+November 12, 2020.

-(With Margaret E. L. Renwick.)
+Margaret E. L. Renwick & **Joseph A. Stanley**.
 "100 years of speech in Georgia."
 Workshop on Language, Technology, and Society series.
-Georgia Institute of Technology, Atlanta, GA.
+Georgia Institute of Technology, Atlanta, GA (delivered remotely).
 November 11, 2020.

 "Data Visualization and Basic Statistical Modeling in R." Invited workshop for an NSF-funded "Research Experience for Undergraduates" program, helping bioanthropology students analyze osteological data from skeletons at the 7–5th c.
 BCE Greek colony of Himera.
 June 21 and 25, 2018. <a href="/pages/bones_workshop" class="link" title="view the materials for this workshop here"></a>